cirosantilli/china-dictatorship/FAQ.md

 ## Falun Gong

+### Do you support FLG, or just use it because it is a censored?

+I support freedom of religion.

+I believe that individuals should only be put in jail for what they do, not for what they believe.

+I consider FLG a religion, and I am against it's ban, as I am for all other religions.

+Also I believe that freedom of speech and democracy imply that FLG and other religions will exist.
+If you want freedom, you have to accept other people's choices.

+Otherwise, democracy and communism can also be considered as religions, and banned.

 ### Many people have died because they stopped taking medication because of Falun Gong, you should not support it

 <http://skeptics.stackexchange.com/questions/27529/have-many-falun-gong-practitioners-forgone-medical-treatment-and-died-of-treatab>